 CHEMAWA INDIAN SCHOOL PARTNERSHIP PROGRAM

 Willamette students who participate in this program explore teaching in addition to historical and contemporary issues within Indian Country.
-Many alumni of the program have gone onto teach in programs such as Teach for America and the Peace Corps.
+Many alumni of the program have gone on to teach in programs such as City Year, Teach for America and the Peace Corps.
 Alumni have also participated in alternative education programs and have enrolled in Master's of Teaching/Education programs.
-The program provides a space where both Willamette and Chemawa communities bond through partnership.